 Claude Monet is possibly one of the most famous French artists in the world.
 Known not just for his fantastic landscape paintings, but because of his unique interpretation of landscapes and the natural world around him.
 Monet is a unique landscape artist because he did not just try to paint landscapes as he could see […]Read more "Claude Monet"

-The aim of this GCSE art project was for students to explore a range of painted mark making techniques, then choose the most suitable to develop into their landscape ideas.
+The aim of this GCSE Landscape and Mark Making art project was for students to explore a range of painted mark making techniques, then choose the most suitable to develop into their landscape ideas.
 The full scheme of work for this GCSE Art Landscape & Mark-Making Project is available here.
-The outcomes were painted, printed and collaged landscapes, focusing […]Read more "GCSE Art Scheme of Work: Landscape & Mark Making"
+The outcomes were painted, printed […]Read more "GCSE Art Scheme of Work: Landscape & Mark Making"

 For my Landscape and Mark Making project at KS4, I am asking pupils to create landscapes from memory.
 We have been exploring mark making, tone and how artists create movement or atmosphere.
 We are about to move onto creating our own landscapes from memory using the techniques we’ve looked at.
 I have been looking for […]Read more "Jennilie Brewster"